 I’ve figured out what the Halloween franchise is.
 It’s a choose your own adventure!

-Thirteen films across arguably six different timelines.
-Add in both masks and films of hugely differing quality to a hefty dose of lorem and it’s perfect to get stuck into.
-I do wish they’d be more creative with their titles though; I’ve not had to date so many films to tell them apart before.
+Thirteen films across six different timelines.
+Changing masks, even in the same film.
+There’s a tonne of story and behind the scenes lore to get stuck into.
+I do wish they’d be more creative with their titles though; I’ve not had to date so many films to tell them apart before!

-So as I’ve seen all the Halloween films, I’ve ranked them.
+At this point I’ve seen all of the films.
+Even the one that doesn’t include Michael Myers.
+Perfect to rank.
 But just as important as the quality of the film is the quality of the Michael, so I’ll judge his movement/mannerisms, and most importantly, his mask.

 Suffice to say, there’s a reason the older films persist in putting the original mask on the box covers.

-Is he The Boogeyman?
+Moe importantly though, is he the Boogeyman?
 Yes, I think he is.

 13 – Halloween II (2009)